orangethirty/LEDee/LEDee_protocol.md

 ------------

-The only requirement is that all participants follow the stndard definition set by the protocol.
+The only requirement is that all participants follow the standard definition set by the protocol.

 Protocol